 When the Covid-19 pandemic struck in early 2020, I decided to further help my community, family members, neighbours, and vulnerable and older people in need locally.
-I have been making phone calls, offering supping and hot meals, picking up prescriptions, running people to surgeries, making emergency hospital runs, leading walks and cycle rides, and feeding sheep and hens for people - all in spite of snow and bad weather!
+I have been making phone calls, offering support, dropping off shopping and hot meals, picking up prescriptions, running people to surgeries, making emergency hospital runs, leading walks and cycle rides, and feeding sheep and hens for people - all in spite of snow and bad weather!
 Over the Christmas and New Year's period I also helped organise zoom calls for older people to connect with distant family members.
-It has made our family so happy to be able to use our free time to help these lovely people

 It has made our family so happy to be able to use our free time to help these lovely people and they have in turn enriched our lives.
 When my wife who is a front line school teacher contracted Covid-19 it was heart-warming to receive food, support and well-wishing calls from the very same kind, lovely people we had been helping.